justin-lathrop/c/README.md

 C programming libraries, tutorials, and guides.

-These programs are meant to help others get started quicker on their own projects and also help them understand certain coding techniques and ideas.
+These programs are meant to help others get started quickly, on their own projects and also help them understand certain coding techniques and ideas.